isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

-documentation and reporting writing etc. Throughout your career with CPIB, there will be rich and diverse learning and development opportunities such as various personal development courses, leadership programmes, cross-departmental projects, as well as sponsorship/scholarship schemes for professional certifications and postgraduate studies etc to support your career aspirations.</p>
+documentation and reporting writing etc. Throughout your career with CPIB, there will be rich and diverse learning and development opportunities such as various personal development courses, leadership programmes, cross-departmental projects, as well as sponsorship/scholarship schemes for postgraduate studies etc to support your career aspirations.</p>
-<p>There will be posting opportunities to different portfolios within CPIB
+<p>There will be structured job rotation and posting opportunities to different
-and other agencies to gain exposures and widen your skillsets.
+portfolios within CPIB and other agencies to gain exposures and widen your skillsets.
 To broaden horizons and enrich experiences, CPIB also offers overseas and local attachment opportunities.
 This initiative allows our officers to gain insights from our partner organisation, bringing back learnings that enrich our collective expertise.</p>
 <h4><strong>Renumeration Package and Benefits</strong></h4>
 <ul data-tight="true" class="tight">
 <li>